RohimChou/roh-cli/README.md

 java command line tool for making my life a bit easier.
 1. can try port, 2. can create project skeleton, 3. can create markdown syntax for folder structure (come with web interface)

 # project structure
 - dist/: for compiled .jar
 - roh-cli: command line interface wrapping around roh-core

+# how to use
+1. clone this project
+2. copy dist/windows or dist/ubuntu to your machine
+3. make sure you have java 17 or higher installed
+4. run `roh ping google.com` to see if it works

 # examples